 It is Douglas's great contribution to Life and Science that he has discovered the NECESSARY notions pertaining to the wealth of individuals in Society (all forms of wealth) and has elaborated relevant instruments for dealing with them.
 One, which we must particularly consider here, is the notion of sufficiency.
 You will remember that in dealing with MASS and mass associations, we drew attention to the constant feature that these became instantaneously effective when there was a SUFFICIENCY of the elements acting in association.
 There is nothing in nature more precise than this.
 It is merely indicative of a state of mental confusion to say that because some totally dissociated and irrelevant fact or facts have not been given numerical representation this quality of being "enough" is somehow indefinite.
 It matters to no one what other measurable quantities are lying about, unless estimation of them is desired upon some other ground, the testing of mass associations by their result is a method of precision and as such it is known to everyone.
 How much is enough production?
-How much is enough consumption?
-How much is enough money?
+How much is enough consumption ?
+How much is enough money ?
 What is the rate at which this should occur?
-What is the rate at which this depends upon individual action revealing it in an environment in which all possible action is permitted to occur.
+What is the rate at which that should occur?
+The precise answer is "When it is enough".
+The natural question arising is again the right question : "enough for what?"
+Enough to secure the intended result, and this depends upon individual action revealing it in an environment in which all possible action is permitted to occur.